 3. Basic fertility education can help women make informed choices regarding family planning.

 How can we change this?

-We are working to change the conversation by providing free Fertility Awareness Checkup testing for appointments booked April 24 – May 7, education opportunities, and infertility information during NIAW.
-FCI also works with a large network of Ob/Gyn physicians to share the latest fertility information to help patients.
+We are working to change the conversation by providing free Fertility Awareness Checkup testing for appointments, education opportunities, and infertility information during NIAW.
+Fertility Centers of Illinois also works with a large network of OB/GYN physicians to share the latest fertility information to help patients.